-Guidelines for the Remuneration of Parish Ministry Staff for 2019
+Guidelines for the Remuneration of Parish Ministry Staff for 2020

-Key points for 2019
+Key points for 2020

-- In August 2018 Standing Committee agreed to amend the policy it adopted in 2016 by extending from 3 to 5 years the time frame over which the recommended minimum stipend is to be reduced from 80% to 75% of AWE, noting that the original policy would have resulted in a slight reduction of the recommended minimum stipend for 2019. - Standing Committee then approved an increase of 1.6% in the recommended minimum stipend, taking the recommended minimum stipend for 2019 to \$66,787 (equivalent to 76.5% of AWE). - As this is only a recommendation, parish councils and clergy are free to negotiate other levels of stipend both above and below the recommended minimum figure, although a parish's right of nomination is subject to the rector being paid not less than the recommended minimum stipend. - Some wording in these Guidelines has been slightly amended, particularly to - o replace the term 'minister' with 'rector' where appropriate, - o provide a link to new remuneration process flowchart (para.
-2.3(a)), - o refer to the new ATO Draft Ruling 2018/D2 (para.
-6.16 & 11.14), - \circ explain long service leave entitlements and payments (para.
-13.2 & 13.4), - o recommend parishes budget for professional development expenses (para.
-14.5), and - explain elements of the remuneration package for interim rectors, locums and part time pastoral workers (para.
-17.1-17.3).
+- In August 2018 Standing Committee agreed to amend the policy it adopted in 2016 by extending from 3 to 5 years the time frame over which the recommended minimum stipend is to be reduced from 80% to 75% of AWE.
+Standing Committee then approved an increase of 1.6% in the recommended minimum stipend, taking the recommended minimum stipend for 2019 to \$66,787 (equivalent to 76.5% of AWE). - In May 2019 Standing Committee agreed to set the recommended minimum stipend for 2020 at \$67,856, which is 76% of the latest AWE and represents a 1.6% increase over 2019. - As this is only a recommendation, parish councils and clergy are free to negotiate other levels of stipend both above and below the recommended minimum figure, although a parish's right of nomination is subject to the rector being paid not less than the recommended minimum stipend. - Some of the wording in these Guidelines has been slightly amended, particularly to - o clarify the reporting of exempt fringe benefits (para 4.3 & 4.8) - o clarify the one exception to the limits on stipend sacrifice arrangements (para 6.15) - o clarify the reporting of additional superannuation contributions (para 7.11) - highlight the entitlement to unpaid 'family and domestic violence' leave (para 14.2)

-Approval date: 27 August 2018, by the Standing Committee, Diocese of Sydney
+Approval date: 17 June 2019, by the Standing Committee, Diocese of Sydney

-Effective date: 1 January 2019
+Effective date: 1 January 2020

 Enquiries: SDS Parish Support Services

 Contact Martin Thearle

 Phone 9265 1682

 Email mrt@sydney.anglican.asn.au

-Guidelines for the Remuneration of Parish Ministry Staff for 2019
+Guidelines for the Remuneration of Parish Ministry Staff for 2020